libertyernie/CrosspostSharp/README.md

 loads individual submissions from art sites and lets you post them to your other accounts, maintaining the title, description, and tags.

+There are currently no plans to post builds of CrosspostSharp 5.0+ to GitHub (given the other, more fully-featured crossposting applications that are out there, I don't think this application is all that useful to anyone who's not already a .NET developer).

 Supported Sites
 ---------------